Uniform Information

 - royal blue cardigan or v-neck jumper with the school badge

-- summer dresses of blue quarter-inch check gingham on white
+- summer dresses of blue quarter-inch check gingham on white (Summer term only)

 - grey or white socks